Trade Stock Indices

 Drawing Fibonacci Retracement Levels on Upward and Downward Trend

-The stock indices price on a stock indices chart does not move up or down in a straight line.
+The stock indices trading price on a stock indices chart does not move up or down in a straight line.
 Instead it moves up or down in a zigzag pattern.
 Fibonacci Retracement is the tool used to calculate where the zigzag will stop.
 The pullback levels are 38.2%, 50% and 61.8%.
 These form the points at which the stock indices trading market is likely to make a retracement.

-The diagram below shows movement in an upward market.
+The diagram below shows movement in an upwards market.

 1-2: Indices Price moves up